sahilnayak7702/Raw_Socket_in_C_implementation/README.md

    Disconnect from your wired ethernet connection in your VM, if possible, while replaying the packets using tcpreplay.

-8. For reverse DNS lookup run the vi file:
+8. For reverse DNS lookup run the vi file(dig shell script):

    vi <file_name>